John3Kim/PongClone/README.md

 This is currently a work in progress as some of the features have not been implemented.

 So far, some of the things that need to be done include:
--> Adding an opponent
--> Modifying the physics so that the ball can be moved diagonally -> Adding some UI elements such as menus and high scores
+* Adding some UI elements such as menus and high scores